VistaGen Therapeutics – Consenus Indicates Potential 143.9% Upside

-VistaGen Therapeutics found using ticker (VTGN) now have 1 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 1 and 1 and has a mean target at 1.
-Given that the stocks previous close was at 0.41 this indicates there is a potential upside of 143.9%.
-There is a 50 day moving average of 0.44 and the 200 day moving average is 0.7.
-The market cap for the company is $20m.
+VistaGen Therapeutics found using ticker (VTGN) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 1 and 1 calculating the mean target price we have 1.
+With the stocks previous close at 0.41 this would imply there is a potential upside of 143.9%.
+The 50 day moving average now sits at 0.43 and the 200 day moving average is 0.69.
+The company has a market cap of $20m.
 Company Website: http://www.vistagen.com

 VistaGen Therapeutics, a clinical-stage biopharmaceutical company, engages in developing and commercializing medicines to treat diseases and disorders of the central nervous system.
 It focuses on depressive and social anxiety disorders.
 The company’s lead product candidate is AV-101 that is in Phase II clinical trial for the treatment of chronic neuropathic pain, epilepsy, major depressive disorder (MDD), parkinson’s disease levodopa-induced dyskinesia, and others; PH94B, a neuroactive nasal spray that is in Phase II clinical trial for social anxiety disorder (SAD) and Phase III cross over study for SAD, and Phase IIa clinical trial for generalized anxiety disorder; and PH10, a neuroactive nasal spray that is in Phase IIa clinical trial for MDD.
 VistaGen Therapeutics has licensing, sublicensing, and collaboration agreements with Pherin Pharmaceuticals; BlueRock Therapeutics, LP; and Cato Research Ltd. The company was founded in 1998 and is headquartered in South San Francisco, California.